 One of the more distinctive types of bed available is the sleigh bed.
 Here we will be discussing what a sleigh bed is, the history of the design and the different types of sleigh beds that are available.

 What is a sleigh bed?

-A sleigh bed is a type of bed that has a distinctive shape modelled after a sleigh.
 It has a headboard and footboard that curve or scroll outwards, giving the bed its unique silhouette.

 Sleigh beds are typically made of a solid wood like mahogany, but today they can be made from a variety of materials, such as different metals.
 However, the curves that give the bed its distinctive silhouette are usually less exaggerated when made from these materials.
 Depending on the style, sleigh beds can bring an elegant, rustic, or whimsical feel to a room.